It is never too late to buy life insurance policy. If you are in your 50’s and are looking for coverage, you have several options.

 You have dependents

-If you have people in your life who depend on you financially, you need a life insurance plan.
+If you have people in your life who depend on you financially, you need a life insurance policy.
 It acts as an income replacement tool, providing your surviving spouse with the means to cover monthly payments, mortgage bills, and education expenses.

 You may also need a life insurance policy if you are single but support a parent or a close relative.
 Ask yourself: What will happen to your dependent if they were to suddenly lose you and the support you provide?